-The 2010-2011 Action Plan is a one-year plan to address the community development and low- and moderate-income housing needs in the City of Lancaster.
-It is the sixth Action Plan in the implementation of the City's two consecutive five-year Consolidated Plans.
+The 2011-2012 Action Plan is a one-year plan to address the community development and low- and moderate-income housing needs in the City of Lancaster.
+It is the seventh Action Plan in the implementation of the City's two consecutive five-year Consolidated Plans.
 Both the Consolidated Plan and the Action Plan are implemented by the City's Redevelopment Agency.

-The City anticipates receiving \$1,503,924 from the federal Community Development Block Grant (CDBG) program in the 2010 program year.
-The City is also reprogramming \$159,300 in unexpended prior year funds.
-The City will apply to the State of California for Home Investment Partnership Program (HOME) funds through the competitive process.
-The City also plans to meet its community development and housing needs using a variety of other funding sources, including the Neighborhood Stabilization Program and Lancaster Redevelopment Agency tax increment funds.
+The City anticipates receiving \$1,419,000 from the federal Community Development Block Grant (CDBG) program in the 2011 program year, actual allocation amount may vary by 20% as CDBG entitlement allocations amounts were not available.
+The City will not apply for Home Investment Partnership Program (HOME) funds at the Federal level but will apply through the competitive process to the State of California for HOME funds.
+The City also plans to meet its community development and housing needs using a variety of other funding sources, including the Neighborhood Stabilization Program Three (NSP3) and Lancaster Redevelopment Agency tax increment funds.

 City staff encouraged citizen participation throughout the Action Plan process.
-This included consulting local organizations, holding public meetings, and encouraging public comment during the public review period.
+This included encouraging local organizations and public comment during the public review period.
 Using research and input from the public, City staff formulated the objectives and outcomes that are briefly described below.